-USE OF AgriCure™ FOR MORE & HEALTHIER YIELD IN RICE FARMING AND OTHER CROPS
+USE OF AgriCure™ AND AgriGuard™ FOR MORE AND HEALTHIER YIELD IN RICE FARMING AND OTHER CROPS:

 Rice farming poses many health and environmental problems.
 Growing rice requires semi-swampy environment of water-flooded fields.
 This creates four types of integral problems:

 1. Growth of micro organisms harmful to humans, animals and to plants, such as: bacteria, viruses, fungi, algae and molds,

 2. Promotion of adverse parasites and protozoa dangerous to humans and animals,